InfiniteCanvasLLC/Newton/README.md

 Clone this repo.
 And then run ```bundle install --without production``` to install the Ruby Gems (libraries) and the various dependencies.

 ### Setup environment variables
 You need to specify the Facebook App ID and Secret, the app pulls these from environment variables.
-You can either set these in your bash_profile, or use [Figaro](https://github.com/laserlemon/figaro).
+You can either set these in your bash_profile ($open ~/.bash_profile), or use [Figaro](https://github.com/laserlemon/figaro).

 If you want to use Figaro, run ```bundle exec figaro install```, this will create a ```config/application.yml``` file and you can put the environment variables in there.
 This command automatically adds application.yml to your Git ignores, the whole point is to avoid checking in sensitive data to version control after all!